 Foreign currency risk arises when the actual or forecasted assets in foreign currency are either greater or less than the liabilities in that currency.
-The Company's strategy is to keep its foreign currency position closed, as practically as possible.
+The Company's strategy is to keep its foreign currency position closed, as practically as possible, but only for external financial assets and liabilities.
+In 2022, the Company provided intra-group financing to several subsidiaries in local currencies of those subsidiaries.
+Such funding is not hedged.